Toonkit/Website/README.md

 When experiencing issues, it's helpful to first [visit the Status page](https://status.corporateclash.net/).
 This describes if the services are experiencing any outages, or are running as expected.
 The services it reports on are the Main Game, the Website, and the Login API.

+#### **Q:** I tried to reinstall Corporate Clash and it isn't working, how do I fix this?

+Before you try to reinstall the game, delete all of the old files.
+Corporate Clash's files can be found in the `C:\Program Files (x86)\Corporate Clash` directory on Windows.
+A broken, outdated version may be conflicting with the new installation if the files are not deleted, thus causing issues when trying to reinstall the game.

+To install the game again, visit [corporateclash.net/play](https://corporateclash.net/play)

 ## Launcher

 #### **Q:** When I click play in the launcher, it's stuck on "Come back soon!" and nothing launches